football-fastball/pyThor/README.md

 the raw string literal, r""" """ as needed to your preference.
-Updated the example page output by the .php file now displays how to display source code with pre tags with the exact same newlines as in the source code .py file, and an example of html automatically wrapping text (as it usually does) with pre tags and css style to wrap a block of text (without the use of several <br> tags), neat.
+Updated the example page output by the .php file now displays how to display source code with pre tags with the exact same newlines as in the source code .py file, and an example of html automatically wrapping text (as it usually does) with pre tags and css style to wrap a block of text (without the use of several <br> (br) html tags), neat.

 2015-02-17
 The features of a htmlentities method to python quick tags <% %> have been added and now also